 First of all, if you plan to deep fry soon in the future, chances are you can save the cooking oil to use again.
 Strain it through a coffee filter or several layers of cheesecloth to remove any particles and crumbs, and store it in an airtight container in a dark place.

 You can reuse oil only once or twice, and give it a sniff before using it; if it smells rancid, get rid of it.
 Remember that each time you reuse oil, the oil deteriorates and the smoke point (the temperature at which it will burn) decreases.

 Safe Cooking Oil Disposal Options

 If you decide not to save your cooking oil, or if it's gone bad, it's important to dispose of it properly.
 It's wise to check with your local solid waste department to see if they have any recommendations or regulations about disposing of oil.
-If you're discarding cooking oil at home, one of the following options will do the trick:
+If you're discarding cooking oil at home, take the proper steps.

 - Let the oil cool completely, then pour it into a non-recyclable container with a lid, and throw it in the garbage.
 Common non-recyclable containers that work well include cardboard milk cartons and similar wax- or plastic-lined paper containers as well as takeout containers.

 - Freeze or refrigerate the oil first to harden it.
 Pour the oil in an old can and put it in the freezer.
 Throw away the oil when it's solid enough to come out of the can in one piece.
 If you have no more than a cup of oil or grease, pour it into a coffee mug and set it in the fridge.
 When it solidifies, scoop it out and into the trash with a spoon, then wipe out the mug with a paper towel or used napkin before washing it.